What Does it Take to Be an Emergency Medical Technician or Paramedic?

 How to Become an EMT or Paramedic

-What kind of Emergency Medical Technician or Paramedic requirements are there?
+Learn what Emergency Medical Technician or Paramedic education requirements there are.

 How Long Does it Take to Become an EMT or Paramedic?

-Those thinking about becoming an Emergency Medical Technician or Paramedic might also be interested in the following careers:
+Those interested in being an Emergency Medical Technician or Paramedic may also be interested in:

 More about our data sources and methodologies.